vrajp6/cs421-travel-platform/README.md

 6. Run Database Migrations

-Create a new database in PGAdmin called travel_platform_dev, ensure your PostgreSQL database is running, and then run the migrations to set up the database schema:
+Create a new database in PGAdmin called travel_platform_dev, ensure your PostgreSQL database is running, and then run the migrations to set up the database schema:<br>

-cd backend
+cd backend<br>
-npx sequelize-cli db:migrate
+npx sequelize-cli db:migrate<br>

 7. Running the Application

 Start the Backend Server

-cd backend
+cd backend<br>
-node server.js
+node server.js<br>

 Start the Frontend Server